-Use of correlation equipment with the water supply is subject to the hygiene procedures applicable to any objects coming into contact with drinking water supplies.
+Use of Hydrophone equipment with the water supply is subject to the hygiene procedures applicable to any objects coming into contact with drinking water supplies.
 Hydrophone sensors and adaptors should be appropriately sterilised prior to use and applicable procedures should be followed during their installation.

-1.3 OPERATING TEMPERATURE
+1.5 OPERATING TEMPERATURE

-Refer to the Hydrophone 2 Datasheet and also the Datasheet for your logger (or consult your sales representative) for guidance on the storage and operating temperature range of the equipment.
-Ensure the equipment is within the operating temperature range prior to installation.
+Refer to the PermaNet+ Datasheet and Hydrophone-2 Datasheet or your sales representative for guidance on the storage and operating temperature range of the device.
+Ensure the unit is within the operating temperature range prior to installation.